 However, the other template strand (the lagging strand) is antiparallel, and is therefore read in a 5’ to 3’ direction.
-Continuous DNA synthesis, as in the leading strand, would need to be in the 3′ to 5′ direction, which is impossible as we cannot add bases to the 5′ end.
+Continuous DNA synthesis, as in the leading strand, would need to be in the 3′ to 5′ direction, which is impossible as DNA polymerase cannot add bases to the 5′ end.
 Instead, as the helix unwinds, RNA primers are added to the newly exposed bases on the lagging strand and DNA synthesis occurs in fragments, but still in the 5′ to 3′ direction as before.
 These fragments are known as Okazaki fragments.

-The process of expanding the new DNA strands continues until there is either no more DNA template left to replicate (i.e. at the end of the chromosome), or two replication forks meet and subsequently terminate.
+The process of expanding the new DNA strands continues until there is either no more DNA template strand left to replicate (i.e. at the end of the chromosome), or two replication forks meet and subsequently terminate.
 The meeting of two replication forks is not regulated and happens randomly along the course of the chromosome.

 Clinical Relevance – Sickle Cell Anaemia

 In this case an adenine base is swapped for a thymine base in one of the genes coding for haemoglobin; this results in glutamic acid being replaced by valine.
-When this is being transcribed into a polypeptide chain the properties it possesses are radically changed as glutamic acid is hydrophilic, whereas valine is hydrophobic.
-This hydrophobic region results in haemoglobin having an abnormal structure that can cause blockages of capillaries leading to ischaemia and potentially necrosis of tissues and organs – this is known as a vaso-occlusive crisis.
+When this is being transcribed into a polypeptide chain, the properties it possesses are radically changed, as glutamic acid is hydrophilic, whereas valine is hydrophobic.
+This hydrophobic region results in haemoglobin having an abnormal structure that can cause blockages of capillaries, leading to ischaemia and potentially necrosis of tissues and organs – this is known as a vaso-occlusive crisis.

 These crises are typically managed with analgesia, including opioids and NSAIDs depending on the severity.
 Red blood cell transfusions may be required in emergencies, for example if the blockage occurs in the lungs.